-I was recently gifted this book by a professor whom my mother is friends with.
-As an aspiring female scientist myself as well as an avid reader and writer, I found that I shared many similarities with Hope Jahren, and after skimming the blurb on the front cover, I immediately became attracted to and interested in this memoir.
-Lab Girl follows the scientific adventures of Hope Jahren, an American geochemist and geobiologist working at the University of Hawaii.
-To name some of her accomplishments, she has received three Fulbright Awards in geobiology and is one of four scientists as well as the only woman to have been awarded both the Young Investigator Medals given in the earth sciences.
-While this list of awards seem impressive, Lab Girl will reveal that what is truly impressive is how Jahren got to where she is today by overcoming numerous obstacles including her manic-depression, minimal financing and two car accidents.
+As an aspiring scientist, as well as an avid reader and writer, I found that I shared many similarities with Hope Jahren, the author of Lab Girl.
+After skimming the blurb on the cover, I was drawn to this memoir.
+Lab Girl follows the scientific adventures of Jahren, an American geochemist and geobiologist at the University of Hawaii.
+She has received three Fulbright Awards in geobiology and is one of four scientists (and the only woman) to have been awarded two Young Investigator Medals in the earth sciences.
+While her list of awards is impressive, Lab Girl reveals that to accomplish all this, Jahren had to overcome numerous obstacles, including her manic-depression, minimal financing, and two car accidents.

-Additionally, the way she describes seeds and trees with such detail and passion really made me start to look at nature differently.
-She is also not afraid to poke fun at herself and Bill, and shares many humorous events from her unconventional field trips, which kept me laughing and constantly engaged with the book.
-In general, Jahren uses a fairly conversational and a very genuine tone, allowing her unique, quirky personality to shine through her words.
+Additionally, her passionately detailed descriptions of seeds and trees made me look at nature differently.
+She is not afraid to poke fun at herself and Bill, and she shares many humorous moments from her unconventional field trips, which kept me laughing and engaged with the book.
+Jahren uses a conversational, genuine tone, allowing her unique, quirky personality to shine through her words.

-Another aspect of the novel that I love is how Jahren organized the book.
-She uses the growth of a tree as a metaphor for her life and as a way of conveying the resilience and grandeur of nature.
-Every other chapter in the novel is a short one: only two to three pages detailing a specific characteristic of or a difficulty experienced by a seed, branch, root or tree.
-For example, one such chapter is dedicated to discussing the symbiotic relationship between fungi and trees, which Jahren then parallels to her relationship with Bill and how they rely on each other in a similar fashion.
-I think this is a very creative and effective way of organizing her memoir while simultaneously showing the readers the splendor of the natural world.
+Jahren uses the growth of a tree as a metaphor for her life and as a way of conveying the resilience and grandeur of nature.
+Every other chapter is short: two to three pages detailing a specific characteristic of or difficulty experienced by a seed, branch, root, or tree.
+For example, one chapter is dedicated to the symbiotic relationship between fungi and trees, which Jahren parallels to her relationship with Bill and how they rely on each other.
+This is a creative and effective way of organizing this memoir while simultaneously showing the readers the splendor of our world.

-Overall, I really adored this wonderfully written memoir that has further inspired me to pursue the path of science and appreciate the natural world.
-I was completely blown away by the clarity of Jahren’s writing, by her passion, and by her vulnerability, all of which shine through her novel.
-I would highly recommend this book to anyone, regardless of whether you are interested in science or not.
-All that’s required to enjoy this book is curiosity about how other people live.
+This wonderfully written memoir has further inspired me to pursue science and appreciate the natural world.
+I was blown away by the clarity of Jahren’s writing, her passion, and her vulnerability.
+I would highly recommend Lab Girl to anyone, regardless of whether you are interested in science.
+All that’s required to enjoy it is curiosity and an appreciation for how others live.